Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 LEGAL PROTECTIONS AND EXTERNAL REMEDIES

-Harassment is not only prohibited by Warsaw Public Library but is also prohibited by federal, state and (where applicable) local law.
-Aside from the internal process at Warsaw Public Library, employees may also choose to pursue legal remedies with the following governmental entities.
-While a private attorney is not required to file a complaint with a governmental agency, employees may seek the legal advice of an attorney.
+Harassment and discrimination based on a protected class is against the law.
+The internal process outlined in this policy is one way for covered individuals to report harassment and discrimination.
+Covered individuals may also choose to pursue legal remedies with the following governmental entities.
+While a private attorney is not required to file a complaint with a governmental agency, legal advice from an attorney may be sought.

 New York State Division of Human Rights (DHR)